mikaella245/CHeckpoint-AI/README.md

 ## Description

-An AI-powered legal assistant that helps tenants in Switzerland understand their rights, detect legal violations, and generate formal complaints — built with GPT-4, LangChain, and RAG.
+An AI-powered legal assistant that helps tenants in Switzerland understand their rights, detect legal violations, and generate formal complaints.
+Built with GPT-4, LangChain, and RAG.

+Created to protect those most vulnerable to housing exploitation, which primarilly concerns students, expats and international hires, it serves as a characteristic example of technology for the benefit of society.

+### DISCLAIMER

+CHeckpoint AI is a proof-of-concept tool intended for informational purposes only.
+It does not constitute legal advice and should not be relied upon as a substitute for consultation with a qualified legal professional.
+Always seek professional legal assistance when dealing with tenancy issues or legal disputes.Use of this tool is at your own discretion.

 ## How it works